Directed by: Djibril Diop Mambety

 African filmmakers like renowned Senegalese filmmaker Ousmane Sembene (Xala , Black Girl ) were integral leaders in the 3rd Cinema movement of the post-colonial world during the 1950’s, ’60’s, and ’70’s.
 While African continental film has circulated well throughout its own nations and, to some extent, in other countries with similar colonial legacies, Northern Arab cinema and particularly sub-Saharan cinema has been underrepresented in global film appreciation.

 Luckily, global appreciation for African film is on the rise thanks in part to proactive film restoration and preservation projects like Martin Scorsese’s Film Foundation and the World Film Foundation, organizations whose mission it is to preserve film history from all corners of the world.
-One of the latter organization’s most notable restored works is Djibril Diop Mambety’s Touki Bouki, also known as “The Journey of the Hyena,” which was remastered in 2008.
+One of the latter organization’s most notable restored works is Djibril Diop Mambety’s Touki Bouki, also known as “The Journey of the Hyena,” which was remastered in 2008 (FYI, it looks great!).

 Mambety’s signature work represents one of the high-points of the golden age of Senegalese cinema during the 1960’s and ’70’s.
 It’s an ambiguous, complex, and indecisive observation of the then modern Senegal and the state of the country’s post-colonial culture.
 Through the journey of its protagonist, a headstrong and impatient teenage cowherd named Mory (Magaye Niang), the film analyzes the effects of European colonialism and the hybridization of European and African cultures in the second half of the 20th century.
 Lead character Mory dreams of leaving his boring, non-lucrative life as a rural cowherd behind and traveling to Paris, a city that is cultured and refined beyond all else in his imagination.
 As he journeys with female lead Anta (Mareme Niang) to reach their European paradise, their African odyssey makes wry and clever commentary on the lives of all kinds of Senegalese citizens, from the rural working-class peasants to the wealthier urban elite to the greedy politicians running the show and everyone in between.